12 Reasons Chickens lay Soft Shell Eggs

-- Defective Shell Gland: the eggshell develops in the shell gland, so an undeveloped shell gland or any shell gland condition will directly impact the eggshell.
+- Defective Shell Gland: the eggshell develops in the shell gland, so an underdeveloped shell gland or any other shell gland condition will directly impact the eggshell.

 - Salpingitis: an inflammation of the oviduct, usually due to a bacterial infection from the vent (cloaca), often results in malformed eggs with thin eggshells

-- Ornithobacteriosis: a bacterial infection that can result in smaller, deformed, or thin-shelled eggs.
+- Ornithobacteriosis: a contagious bacterial disease that can result in smaller, deformed, or thin-shelled eggs.

 - Avian Influenza: a global contagious viral infection that can affect the respiratory tract and multiple organs.

-- Chronic Respiratory Disease: or mycoplasmosis is a common upper respiratory disease.
+- Chronic Respiratory Disease: mycoplasmosis is a common upper respiratory disease.

-- Ochratoxicosis: poisoning with mycotoxins generated by fungi, a common contamination seen in commercial feed.
+- Ochratoxicosis: poisoning with mycotoxins generated by fungi; contamination is commonly seen in commercial feed.

-- Ovarian Tumors: unfortunately cancerous ovarian tumors are common in chickens.
-So common that they are used to research ovarian cancers in humans.
+- Ovarian Tumors: unfortunately, cancerous ovarian tumors are common in chickens

 - Newcastle Disease: Newcastle Disease is a global viral disease with terrible symptoms such as twisted neck and wing paralysis